coolcode/quorum-docker-Nnodes/README.md

-# Setup N Quorum Nodes
+#  Setup N Quorum Nodes for Drug R&D marketplace (EthBoston)

 Run a bunch of Quorum nodes, each in a separate Docker container.